rosterSource/rostersource.github.io/architecture.md

 - RosterSource network layout vision outlines the ease of connectivity, support of multiple protocols and ability to share data within practices, networks and providers.
 - Circle shape fill color represent the direct network they are in.
-- Data can be aggregated to the payer or through an aggregated node at the provider
+- Data can be aggregated to the payer or through an aggregated node at the provider.

   <div class="feature">